leapcode/bitmask_android/README.md

 #### Updating Your Path <a name="updating-your-path"></a>

 Once you've installed Android SDK & NDK packages, you need to modify your PATH so you can invoke all the programs you just installed.
-(On GNU/Linux, machines, this is generally `~/Android/Sdk`.)

 You can do that with something like the following in your `~/.shellrc` or `~/.bash_profile`:

 ```shell
 export ANDROID_HOME=<path/where/you/installed/android/sdk>